aspose-slides/Aspose.Slides-Products/slides/en/php-java/merger/svg-to-png/_index.md

 ---
-title:  Merge SVG to PNG in PHP
+title: Merge SVG Files into PNG in PHP
 url: /php-java/merger/svg-to-png/
 keywords: Merge SVG to PNG, SVG to PNG, Join SVG to PNG, Combine SVG to PNG, PHP API, PHP Library
-description: Merge SVG to PNG in PHP.
-Use PHP library API to combine SVG and PNG files
+description: Merge multiple SVG images into a single PNG image in PHP with Aspose.Slides for PHP via Java.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="Merge SVG to PNG in PHP" h2="High-speed and cross-platform PHP library for merging SVG to PNG images using PHP code" >}}
+{{< blocks/products/pf/feature-page-header h1="Merge SVG Files into PNG in PHP" h2="Arrange multiple SVG images on a slide and render them as a single PNG image with Aspose.Slides for PHP via Java." >}}

 {{% blocks/products/pf/feature-page-section h2="Merge SVG to PNG using Aspose.Slides" %}}

-[**Aspose.Slides for PHP via Java**](https://products.aspose.com/slides/php-java/) is a powerful PHP library used to merge and manipulate presentations, images, and other files.
-When you merge SVG to PNG, you are effectively combining SVG images to get a PNG picture.
+[**Aspose.Slides for PHP via Java**](/slides/php-java/) lets you place multiple SVG images in a custom layout on a presentation slide and render the composed slide as a single PNG image.

 {{% /blocks/products/pf/feature-page-section %}}